amiechen/codrops-scribbler/README.md

 ![Scribbler Screenshot](./screenshot.jpg)

 Scribbler is a responsive HTML/CSS/Javascript template designed for developers who want to set up a small landing page and a documentation/usage page for their coding projects.
-It is developed with vanilla javascript and many great CSS3 features, such as CSS variables and CSS grid.
-With performance and simplicity in mind, the template is built without any extra overhead of libraries and is easy to customize.
+It is developed with vanilla javascript and many great CSS3 features, such as CSS variables and responsive CSS grid.
+With performance and simplicity in mind, the template is built without any extra overhead libraries and is so easy to customize.

 Check out the details on [Codrops](https://tympanus.net/codrops/2018/01/12/freebie-scribbler-website-template-html-sketch/)